 34 weeks gestation

 Women attend the research clinic at 34 weeks gestation for a repeat growth and 3D ultrasound scan, questionnaire and blood tests.
-Those in the Healthy Conversation Skills intervention group have a healthy conversation with a trained nurse to monitor their goals and offer support.
+Those in the Healthy Conversation Skills intervention group have a healthy conversation with an intervention research nurse to monitor their goals and offer support.
 Women in the control group have contact with control nurses and receive standard antenatal care.
 Questionnaires administered at this visit assess intake of foods and supplements containing vitamin D, smoking, alcohol, exercise, medications, health, well-being and self-efficacy.
-Blood samples taken at this visit are used to measure 25(OH)-vitamin D, calcium, alkaline phosphatase, albumin and dietary biomarkers such as beta carotene and vitamin C. Any woman found to be hypercalcaemic (serum calcium >2.75 mmol/l) is followed up and managed appropriately.
+Venous blood samples taken at this visit are used to measure 25(OH)-vitamin D, calcium, alkaline phosphatase, albumin and dietary biomarkers such as beta carotene and vitamin C. Any woman found to be hypercalcaemic (serum calcium >2.75 mmol/l) is followed up and managed appropriately.
 Compliance with the study medication is assessed by pill count.
 Mothers are given an information sheet about the neonatal DXA scan at this visit.

 Admission to hospital for labour

 The study co-ordinator/ research nurse is informed of any women entering labour by the NHS midwives, or by the women themselves or their partners.
 The attending midwives collect venous umbilical cord blood (including samples for genetic analyses) and placental and umbilical cord tissue samples at delivery.
+The tissue samples will allow exploration of the effect of vitamin D supplementation on calcium transport across the placenta.
 After ensuring the infant’s hips have been assessed by a paediatrician to exclude congenital hip dislocation, a research nurse measures the baby’s length, weight, skinfolds and abdominal circumference, and arranges an appropriate time for the baby to undergo bone density assessment by DXA.

 Neonatal DXA